How do I unschool my child and just let my kids learn?

 A federal election might compel a discussion on the major political parties.
 What are the reasons one might vote for different party platforms?
 This, and other current affairs, often grace our dinner table since my husband passionately engages in discussions in politics, history, and economics.

 Me, I like reading.
 I move through quite a few books for a mama of four.
 So I read with my kids.
-I Am Malala, To Set A Watchman and Trevor Noah’s youth memoir was our recent readalouds.
+I Am Malala, To Set A Watchman and Trevor Noah’s youth memoir were our recent readalouds.
 I get to share my passion through books.

 Observe and listen to who your children are.